baytan0720/poker/README.md

 >
 > ps	List containers✅
 >
-> rename	Rename a container
+> rename	Rename a container✅
 >
 > restart	Restart one or more containers✅
 >